-We always have the same person, our designer Al Abut, be the timekeeper.
+We also designate one person be the designated timekeeper.
 This way we don't waste time figuring out who is going to keep track of how long each person takes.

 We also keep the order of team members consistent, though it does rotate.
 The question-asking order goes from nearest birthday to furthest birthday (at time of writing that means February birthdays go first, and January birthdays go last).
 This means you always know where in the rotation you come.
 (Bonus: You also always know when your teammate's birthday is right around the corner).

 One aspect we initially undervalued was the right equipment.
 As long as you have an internet connection then you should be good to go for the team hangout, right?

 It's not quite that simple.
 A poor internet connect and poor headphone/microphone combination makes participation in the meeting almost impossible.

 If at all unavoidable you should join the meeting on a strong internet connection; wired if possible.
 We also recommend teammates have a good set of headphones.

 Caveat: I'm not a behavioral scientist.
 After running these meetings for several years, I've found this meeting structure works well for the following reasons.

 We used to do this meeting with everyone in the company.
 Now we've sharded to team meetings.
 Anecdotally, it seems like once you get to 10 or more people the usefulness of a meeting like this starts to decline so it's time to think of ways to restructure teams to be smaller.
 You can likely do more people if the topic is pretty narrow.
 The more divergent the topics the more you might need to split.

 Either way, we'll continue to experiment and tweak as we grow.
 Even without an answer for scaling, this is a worthwhile meeting structure to share since it has been effective for us for quite some time.